hyperdevs-team/mini-kotlin/README.md

 These checks cover explicit local registry bootstrap, reducer-only modules, KAPT and KSP generation paths, isolated coexistence across generated registries, and the repository test suite.

-The Android sample app also includes `MultiRegistrySampleActivity`, which uses two feature modules that each own their own local Mini runtime.
+The Android sample app also includes `CounterFeatureSampleActivity`, which uses a feature module that owns its own local Mini runtime.

 ## Known issues
 ### KSP gotchas